Chemicos/FlavorFolio/README.md

 # Overview
 FlavorFolio is a recipe web portfolio application that contains some social media aspects.
 Users can post, view, and save their favorite recipes, follow other users, and explore a variety of dishes from different cuisines.
 The application utilizes React and Vite for a fast development experience, Firebase for authentication and database management, and Tailwind CSS for a modern, responsive design.
+(Under Redesign)

 # Key Features:
 * Recipe posting and saving